Villiger at St Josephs University

 Finally, never tell the judge she MUST vote for you - the judge must vote for whom they think won - declaring yourself the winner is generally bad form, no matter how badly you have trounced your opponent.
 Forcefully argue in your voters or final speech why you think you won, but no mic drop.

-I am new at judging.
-In general, speak at a moderate speed, and be considerate of your teammates, opponents, and judges.
+In general, speak at a moderate speed and be considerate of your teammates, opponents, and judges.
 Refrain from hyperbole.
-Please be clear, concise, and organized -- connect the dots for me.
+Please be clear, concise, and organized—connect the dots for me.

-I will flow the best I can and evaluate your arguments but I am not comfortable with progressive rounds.
-Keep the round traditional (value, value criterion, no cps, no tricks) or risk losing my ballot.
+I am not a technical judge.
+I will flow the best I can and evaluate your arguments, but I am not comfortable with progressive rounds.
+Keep the round traditional (no tricks) or risk losing my ballot.
 There is no need to speed read.
 Please do things to make your speech easier to follow.
-Slow down/emphasize for taglines.
-Signpost, and Roadmap off-time for clarity.
+Slow down and emphasize taglines.
+Signpost and Roadmap off-time for clarity.

 Debate and arguments must be persuasive.
 If the argument does not persuade me, I have no reason to vote for it.
 I do not intervene so debaters must tell me what is important and why I should vote for them.
 Be clear about what I am weighing and what I should value most highly.
 Impacts should be realistic.
 Not every action could or will cause a nuclear war.
 Your argument should be clear and plausible.
 I appreciate a clear analysis of why you should win in the final rebuttals.

-It is important to show respect to your competitor and approach every speech as an opportunity to teach and learn.
+It is important to show respect to your competitors and approach every speech as an opportunity to teach and learn.

 I prefer that the students establish the ground rules but here are some of my concerns.